nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_device_message/README.rst

 Just-in-time provisioning (JITP) with nRF Cloud
 ===============================================

-Complete the following steps to on-board your device:
+Complete the following steps to onboard your device:

 1. Enable the :ref:`CONFIG_REST_DEVICE_MESSAGE_DO_JITP <CONFIG_REST_DEVICE_MESSAGE_DO_JITP>` option.
 #.
 Press button 1 when prompted at startup.